 Anxiety and overwhelm is something most people experience at varying times in their life.
 Did you know, according to the Anxiety and Depression Association of America1 anxiety disorders affect 18% of adults and 25% of children ages 13-18?
 Michael and I see many folks come to our practice for support with both situational and diagnosed stress and anxiety-related challenges.
+Seeking for counseling for depression and anxiety can really improve your mood quickly.
 Regular treatment in either Reiki or acupuncture, along with appropriate medical care, does wonders to support overall balance.
 And there are things you can do at home too.

 One of my favorite anxiety self-care techniques is the 5-4-3-2-1 Grounding Technique because it’s something straightforward that you can do anytime and anywhere to relieve stress, anxiety, and overwhelm.
 In this article, we’ll explore how to do this technique and why it works from a holistic and mindful perspective.